 Believe.
 Listening without judgment is one of the greatest gifts you can provide to someone in an abusive or unhealthy relationship.
 It can be very difficult for someone who is in an unhealthy relationship to open up.
 They may feel embarrassed, uncomfortable or afraid that they will be judged.
-It may take a few times before your friend feels comfortable sharing details about their relationship.
+Again, it may take a few times before your friend feels comfortable disclosing what's happening their relationship.
 Be patient.
-The important thing is to break through the isolation that most people in these situations feel.